 For IAB-MT type 1-O, set the signal generator for the interfering signal at the specified frequency offset from the wanted signal to transmit as specified in table 7.5.2.5.4-1.
 The interfering signal shall be swept with a step size of 1 MHz starting from the minimum offset to the channel edges of the wanted signals.

 For IAB-MT type 2-O, set the signal generator for the interfering signal at the specified frequency offset from the wanted signal to transmit as specified in table 7.5.2.5.5-1.
 The interfering signal shall be swept with a step size indicated in Table 7.5.2.4.2-1 starting from the minimum offset to the channel edges of the wanted signals.

+For IAB simultaneous operation tests for IAB type 1-O, set the signal generator for the interfering signal at the specified frequency offset from the wanted signal to transmit as specified in table table 7.5.2.5.4-1.
+The interfering signal shall be swept with a step size of 1 MHz starting from the minimum offset to the channel edges of the wanted signals.

+For IAB simultaneous operation tests for IAB type 2-O, set the signal generator for the interfering signal at the specified frequency offset from the wanted signal to transmit as specified in table table 7.5.2.5.5-1.
+The interfering signal shall be swept with a step size indicated in Table 7.5.2.4.2-1 starting from the minimum offset to the channel edges of the wanted signals.

 Table 7.5.2.4.2-1: FR2 Interferer signal step size